commonknowledge/movement-app/scripts/localising-issues.md

 ## Local Issues To Highlight
 - *Save Ridley Road Market* - Ridley Road Market which is used by many in the local community faces closure.
+- *End Homelessness in Hackney* - Hackney is one of the ten worst areas in the UK for homelessness.